CodeLinaro-mirror/yocto-mirrors_gitlab_kleidi_kleidicv/conformity/opencv/README.md

 scripts/run_opencv_conformity_checks.sh
 ```

-The script expects an environment where IntrinsicCV can be built natively with
+The script expects an environment where KleidiCV can be built natively with
 `cmake` and `ninja`, and `qemu-aarch64` is available.